jamesgolden1/deep_network_low_dim_vis/README.md

 ![](images/n_layer_warping_507229.gif)

 These data points are linearly separable and can be classified simply by placing the decision boundary at the correct place.
-However, using a two-layer network (which is unncessary) shows how the space at the decision boundary is expanded.
+However, using a two-layer network (which is unnecessary) shows how the space at the decision boundary is expanded.

 ![](images/two_layer_warping_2378259.gif)